Budget Tours to Africa

 Ultimate Africa: Safari Drives & the Savannah

-Andrew, traveled in March
+Claire, traveled in July

 Priced at approx. $200 per day, this 55-day adventure provides 50 breakfasts, 44 lunches, and 37 dinners.
 Accommodations alternate between camping sites, simple hotels, and hostels.
 The package includes gorilla trekking permits and entrance fees to major national parks across 9 countries.